|

 It really isn't simple.
 I tried a few times to explain it but he kept saying I got it wrong.
 Therefore, I have collected his emails together into one pdf document that you can read here.

-The point of this little lesson in the economics of generating electricity is to illustrate why every 1kWh hour of electricity from fossil fuels costs about 2kWh of fossil fuel, if from gas, which most Winter electricity will be for some time yet.
+The point of this little lesson in the economics of generating electricity is to illustrate why every extra 1kWh hour of electricity from gas generation costs about 2kWh of fossil fuel, which that extra electricity will be when many heat pumps are all struggling at the same time.

-That means twice the carbon dioxide produced for each kWh of electricity compared to each kWh burned in a gas boiler.
+That means twice the carbon dioxide produced for each kWh of electricity used by a heat pump in cold weather compared to each kWh burned in a gas boiler.

 What effect does cold air outside have on an Air Source Heat Pump?